-Applying to a Fulbright U.S. Student Award for Study/Research or a Fulbright English Teaching Award (ETA) can be a long, tedious process, much like applying to graduate school.
+Applying to a Fulbright U.S. Student Award for Study/Research or a Fulbright English Teaching Assistant (ETA) award can be a long, tedious process, much like applying to graduate school.
 Once you get over the first hurdle of selecting the right award and country, you should create a timeline of activities to keep you on track.

 If you are an enrolled undergraduate or graduate student, you will need to apply for the Fulbright award through your university.
 The first step is contacting your university’s Fulbright Program Advisor to let them know your intentions (here’s how to find them).
 The first thing you will need to know is your university’s internal deadline for Fulbright applications, which are typically in September but may be as early as August.
 The FPA can also give you details on any assistance, workshops, webinars or events the university provides for Fulbright applicants.